lilyjma/durable-functions-quickstart-dotnet-azd/README.md

 1. Open the `fanoutfanin` app folder in a new terminal.
 1. Run the `code .` code command to open the project in Visual Studio Code.
-1. In the command palette (F1), type `Azurite: Start`, which enables debugging without warnings.
 1. Press **Run/Debug (F5)** to run in the debugger.
 Select **Debug anyway** if prompted about local emulator not running.
 1. From your HTTP test tool in a new terminal (or from your browser), call the HTTP trigger endpoint: <http://localhost:7071/api/FetchOrchestration_HttpStart> to start a new orchestration instance.